MarthGimenzo/bread-baking-advisor/README.md

 ### Overview section

+1. Users want to see how much bread was sold relatively last week.
+    1. When chart data is loaded, amounts are viewed correctly in the first barchart.
+This has been tested by logging the used data and checking it with the API.
+Also, different types of data have been used.
+For example, all values were set to 5.
+This way it is easy to spot if something is miscalculated and if the averages are correct.

+2. Users want to see how much boxes of bread should be ordered for next week.
+    1. New orders of boxes are done every tuesday morning.
+The user can immediately see how much boxes should be ordered.
+Some boxes of certain breadtypes are packed with 12 pieces, others are packed with 13 pieces.
+The amount of consumed pieces of every breadtype are gathered correctly per breadtype.
+This has been tested by logging the console and checking it with the API.
+To make safe orders, the Math. ceil() function was used to always make sure an extra box is taken into account.

+3. Users want to see how much bread was sold last four weeks.
+    1. When chart data is loaded, amounts are viewed correctly in the second barchart.
+This has been tested by logging the used data and checking it with the API.
+Also, different types of data have been used.
+For example, all values were set to 5.
+This way it is easy to spot if something is miscalculated and if the averages are correct.

 ## Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).